smhurf/lewagon_challenges/07-Best-Practices/04/01-Delivery-Time/README.md

 ### Auto ML

 Using the library [Tpot](http://epistasislab.github.io/tpot/), find the best model to optimize `wait_time`.
 What is the best `mean_square_error` you can achieve?

+Make sure you are able to recreate the model Tpot suggests you to use.
+After few minutes of training with Tpot, you should always get a higher score than your linear regression above.